yagitoshiro/tcd_training/README.md

 1. Open the coursename/index.html in your browser.
 Safari and Chrome work best, Firefox works too.
 2. Click a lesson's name, which opens that lesson's index.html file.
 3. Click the "Notes" icon to open a separate window (you might need to override any pop-up blocker to see that window).
-That new window will display presenter notes as you step through the slides.
+You don't need to reload or do anything with that window.
+It will automatically display presenter notes as you step through the slides.
 4. At the end of a lesson, if running Chrome, close the presenter notes window.
 In all browsers, click the home icon, which will take you back to the course TOC slide.
 Click the next lesson's title.
 (If running Chrome, reopen the presenter notes window.)

 ### Navigating within a presentation